projectinnovatenewark/csx/Students/Semester1/projects/motion.md

         def texter(timestamp):
-            email = "your.email.here@gmail.com" # This should be deleted in between uses so sensitive information is not pushed to your remote repository password = "INSERT PASSWORD FOR ABOVE EMAIL" # This should be deleted in between uses so sensitive information is not pushed to your remote repository
+            email = "your.email.here@gmail.com" # This should be deleted in between uses so sensitive information is not pushed to your remote repository password = "insert auto-generated password from 'App password'" # Don't share this password with anyone or put it in your github repository

             sms_gateway = "PHONE_NUMBER@CARRIER_GATEWAY" # This should be deleted in between uses so sensitive information is not pushed to your remote repository